Volunteer In Mozambique

 - Your interest in doing a short term mission

-- Intended dates and duration of visit—please allow 12 months for planning.
+- Intended dates and duration of visit—please allow 12 months, or as much time as possible, for planning.

 - Personal description of who you are including your training, age, and marital status.